adrianlita/academic/oop/README.md

   * remove element from: head, tail, position or look for element
   * operator[] - use list as an array
   * search for element
-  * have a state (current position) manipulable throughout the list
+  * have a state (current position) manipulable throughout the list (only the doubly linked list)

 ## Stack and Queue